A small 1790s Pembroke work table helps to tell a story about style, patronage and commerce in the early days of the Australian colony.

 The First Fleet table is of a neo-classical style which was fashionable among the British ruling class.

-The small slender-legged work table with hinged, fold-down sides, was known as a Pembroke table.
+Small, slender-legged work tables with hinged, fold-down tops, were known as Pembrokes.

 This table appears to be influenced by the style of English furniture designer Thomas Sheraton.
 His furniture featured simple, delicate forms.